 - Microsoft OneDrive, the synchronization software for OneDrive

-- Spotify, one of the pre-installed programs that comes with Windows 10.
+- Spotify, a pre-installed program that came with Windows 10.

-- Task Manager, Task manager is itself configured to run automatically.
+- Task Manager, Task manager is itself configured to run automatically (something I do).

-- VirtualBox Guess Additions, a part of the VirtualBox software I use to run different versions of Windows and other operating systems.
+- VirtualBox Guest Additions, a part of the VirtualBox software I use to run different versions of Windows and other operating systems.

 - Windows Security Notifications, the application responsible for the small shield icon in the notification area of the toolbar.